 On July 20, 2018, AerSale Inc. and other subsidiary borrowers entered in a secured amended and restated Revolving Credit Agreement (as amended, the "Revolving Credit Agreement").
-The Revolving Credit Agreement provided for a \$110.0 million aggregate amount of revolver commitments subject to borrowing base limitations and a maturity date of July 20, 2021.
-The Revolving Credit Agreement included a \$10 million sub facility for letters of credit and for borrowings on same-day notice referred to as "swingline loans".
+The Revolving Credit Agreement initially provided for a \$110.0 million aggregate amount of revolver commitments subject to borrowing base.
+The Revolving Credit Agreement included a \$10.0 million sub facility for letters of credit and for borrowings on same-day notice referred to as "swingline loans".
 The maximum amount of such commitments available at any time for borrowings and letters of credit is determined according to a borrowing base calculation equal to the sum of eligible inventory and eligible accounts receivable reduced by the aggregate amount, if any, of trade payables of the loan parties, as defined in the Revolving Credit Agreement.
 Extensions of credit under the Revolving Credit Agreement are available for working capital and general corporate purposes.

 On March 9, 2023, we amended the Revolving Credit Agreement to replace the benchmark rate from LIBOR to Secured Overnight Financing Rate ("SOFR").
 On July 25, 2023, the Revolving Credit Agreement was amended to increase the maximum commitments thereunder to \$180.0 million aggregate amount, expandable to \$200.0 million, subject to conditions and the availability of lender commitments and borrowing base limitations, and the maturity date was extended to July 24, 2028.

-As of December 31, 2023, the outstanding balance under the Revolving Credit Agreement was \$29.0 million and at December 31, 2023 the Company had \$131.0 million of availability, subject to borrowing base limitations.
+As of December 31, 2024, the Company had \$138.1 million of availability, subject to borrowing base limitations.